Updated 16 May 2018

 You have a right to ask us to stop processing your personal data, and if it’s not necessary for the purpose you provided it to us for (e.g. processing your donation or registering you for an event) we will do so.
 Contact us on 020 7494 9153 or firstname.lastname@example.org if you have any concerns.

-You have a right to ask for a copy of the information we hold about you, although we may charge £10 to cover the costs involved.
+You have a right to ask for a copy of the information we hold about you – we’re a small team and we will respond to this request within one month or sooner.
 If there are any discrepancies in the information we provide, please let us know and we will correct them.

 If you want to access your information, send a description of the information you want to see and proof of your identity by post to Team Operations Manager, Institute of Imagination, Second Home, 68 Hanbury Street, London, E1 5JL.
 We do not accept these requests by email so we can ensure that we only provide personal data to the right person.